-It is important to note that the proposed PM2.5 standard is already a federal standard with which industry must comply regardless of whether the USEPA or the NDEP implements it.
-If USEPA must implement the standard, it will do so remotely, in a unilateral manner, with little experience of Nevada's industry and without the NDEP's commitment to support economic development.
+It is important to note that the proposed PM2.5 standard is already a federal standard that industry must comply with regardless of whether the USEPA or the NDEP implements it.
+If USEPA implements the standard, it will do so remotely and unilaterally, with little experience of Nevada's industry and without the NDEP's commitment to support economic development.
 In contrast, the NDEP has active working relationships with the regulated industry and is well positioned to develop Nevada-specific implementation strategies with industry that are effective and as unobtrusive as possible.

-There will be an incremental cost to the agency of implementing the required federal regulation, but such cost is built in to the current fee structure of the Bureau of Air Pollution Control.
+There will be an incremental cost to the agency for implementation of the required federal regulation, but such cost is built into the current fee structure of the BAPC.
 The regulation does not overlap, duplicate or conflict with any regulations of other government agencies.
-The proposed regulation does not include provisions which are more stringent than a federal regulation.
-The proposed regulation does not address fees and it is essential to the functions and operations of NDEP.
+The proposed regulation does not include provisions which are more stringent than a federal regulation, does not address fees and is essential to the functions and operations of NDEP.

-8) RE: R028-15: Bureau of Air Quality Planning - Adopt by Reference (For Possible Action)
+R028-15 - Bureau of Air Quality Planning - Adopt by Reference